5 Questions to Ask About Digestive Enzymes

 Digestive disorders can also be responsible for a digestive enzyme deficiency as the body doesn’t make enough enzymes for proper digestion.
 Such conditions include lactose intolerance, in which the small intestine doesn’t produce enough lactase, which is used for breaking down the lactose in milk.

 When someone has a digestive enzyme insufficiency, the nutrients in food are unable to properly break down for absorption which can affect the immune system or become toxic in the bowels, causing a variety of ailments and diseases.
 Some possible symptoms of a digestive enzyme insufficiency can include bloating, diarrhea, constipation, fatigue, headaches, dull skin, hair thinning or loss, indigestion, mood swings, insomnia, and others.
 These can all be symptoms of other conditions as well, so it is important to get checked out by a licensed doctor or naturopath to determine if a digestive enzyme insufficiency is at play.
 Once the issue is properly diagnosed, an appropriate treatment plan can be built.
 At Vive Ageless Weight Loss Center, our team of experts has extensive experience with all issues related to digestion and gut health and can help you get back to feeling your best.
-For more information, call us or book an appointment right now.
-We are conveniently located at 166 Madeira Ave, Coral Gables, FL 33134.
-We serve clients from Coral Gables FL, Miami FL, South Miami FL, Coconut Grove FL and Brickell FL.
+Our clinics are located at two locations in Coral Gables, FL and Pinecrest, FL.
+You can contact us or book an online appointment for both of our locations.
+We serve clients from Coral Gables FL, Miami FL, Pinecrest FL, South Miami FL, Coconut Grove FL, Brickell FL, Kendall FL, Richmond Heights FL, and Westchester FL.

 ▸ Peptide Therapy

 ▸ Anti-Aging Medicine

 ▸ Nutritional Consultations